top of page

 Pregnant & Lactating Women

-A balanced, nutritious diet is essential for pregnant women and mothers.
-AEE’s nutritional programs provide women with the knowledge and resources to prepare healthy meals for themselves, their babies, and their families.
+Every child deserves to be born and raised in good health.
+AEE Rwanda supports mothers and mothers-to-be through programs that provide access to antenatal and postnatal education and care.
+We also assist breastfeeding mothers with guidance, training, and connections to healthcare services when needed.
+A balanced, nutritious diet is essential for pregnant women and new mothers.
+AEE Rwanda’s nutrition programs equip women with the knowledge and resources to prepare healthy meals for themselves, their babies, and their families.

 Infant Health